edistyping/favoriteshirts-frontend/README.md

 # TO DO
     To Do
+        1. When ProductDetail/Modal shows up, remove when anywhere else is clicked (like Login/SignUp)

+    BUG
+        - (Done) Loading + Empty sizing/formatting

-        - Update so few Components are only accessible when logged in
+        - (Done) Update so few Components are only accessible when logged in
             - MyPost, Profile

-    BUG
         - (Done) Read product data as a local state variable, not redux variable
             - Move 'handleFavoriteClick' outside Product.js
             - Update Favorite component so Add/Remove favorite